DirajThajali/color-generator/README.md

 # Tints And Shades Generator

 A simple web app to help you generate variety of tints and shades given a color of your choice.
-You can see the live demo at [this link](https://tints-and-shades-generator.netlify.app)
+Feel free to check out the live demo [here](https://tints-and-shades-generator.netlify.app)!